 - The first column defining labels of the dots

-- The following two columns contain values of seperate categories that will be used as x- and y-coordinates thereby defining the positions of the dots in the chart
+- The following two columns containing numeric values that will be used as x- and y-coordinates.
+These values will define the positions of the dots in the chart.
+You can have more (numeric) columns, but you'll need at least two.

-- The values do not have to be of the same measure

 The values do not have to be of the same measure (in our examples, the GDP is in US-Dollars and the life expectancy is in years).

 data setlooks like this, you can copy it into Datawrapper and click "Upload and continue".